More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - Skip-the-line access to the Verona Arena.

-- Free or discounted admission to other sites such as Juliet's House, Lamberti Tower, Castelvecchio Museum, Basilica of San Zeno and more.
+- Free or discounted admission to other sites such as Juliet's House, Torre dei Lamberti, Museo di Castelvecchio, Basilica of San Zeno and more.

 - Unlimited use of ATV urban public transport for 24 or 48 hours (depending on the option chosen).